 However, in practice, it usually involves having a larger quantity of glaze in a bucket or container.
 You can dip into smaller or shallower containers but this can be a bit fiddly.

-Ready made dipping glaze is often sold by the gallon.
-If you are relatively new to glazing, you may only have a few piece to glaze.
-As such, buying a gallon of glaze may not be practical, necessary or economical.
+Ready-made dipping glaze is often sold by the gallon.
+If you are relatively new to glazing, you may only have a few pieces to glaze.
+As such, buying a gallon of glaze may not be practical, necessary, or economical.

 Fortunately, you can buy brushing glaze which normally comes in smaller quantities.
 Brush on glazes tends to be thicker in consistency than dipping glazes.

 Most brush-on glazes are formulated so that the brush marks will even out when applied.
 However, this is not always the case, so if you brush on, you may need to be careful to apply evenly.
 Unless of course, the brush marks are an intentional part of your design.

 There are glazes on the market that claim to be suitable for dipping and brushing.
 Often, they will specify that if you are dipping you need only apply one coat.
 However, if you are brushing it on you need to apply 2 or 3 coats.